 How to de-stress your teenager ahead of school exams

-As Medical Director of the Priory Woodbourne Hospital and clinical director of Priory's Wellbeing Centres, Dr Van Zwanenberg says: 'Every child has stressful situations to cope with, including arguments with friends, bullying, and disputes with parents.
+As medical director of Priory Hospital Woodbourne, and clinical director of Priory's Wellbeing Centres, Dr van Zwanenberg says: "Every child has stressful situations to cope with, including arguments with friends, bullying, and disputes with parents.
 However, many are also struggling with huge exam pressures and stress right now, and when the exam stress ends, the stress of waiting for results begins.
-These worries can't be prevented but young people and parents can learn to cope in a healthier way.'
+These worries can't be prevented but young people and parents can learn to cope in a healthier way."

 Top tips for parents to reduce exam stress